Alignment Procedure for Linking under Approximate Invariance

 alignment (see Example 6).
 Sampling weights are accommodated by the

-.
-The computed variance matrix vcov
+argument weights.
+The computed variance matrix vcov by this function

-can be used to obtain standard errors in the invariance.alignment
+can be used to obtain standard errors in the invariance.alignment function

-if it is supplied as the argument vcov
+if it is supplied as the argument vcov.

 Usage